Further School transport guidance

 Summary of Travel Arrangements

-- On public routes, even if dedicated, you are able to accept fare paying pupils if going to the same school or college as those eligible pupils on board.
+- On public routes, even if dedicated, you are able to accept fare paying pupils if going to the same school or college.

-- Pupils have been asked to get off the vehicle starting from the front, going row by row; also, pupils on the lower deck should get off first then those on the upper deck.
+- Pupils have been asked to get off the vehicle starting from the front, going row by row and deck by deck.

 - Pupils are unable to wear a face covering for health, age, equality or other reasons